scryptonight/escrow/README.md

 Make sure you have the necessary toolchain installed, see [here](https://docs.radixdlt.com/docs/getting-rust-scrypto) for details.
 You will need Scrypto 1.1.1.
-- From the command line, in the `kaupa` directory, run `scrypto build`
+- From the command line, in the `escrow` directory, run `scrypto build`

 Note that this project compiles with a number of compiler warnings.
 Primarily this seems to be because I use modules with common functions